Airdate: 26 March 1992

-- Names to Run Away from Really Fast: Subverted when Kryten tries to sound tough with the name Jake Bullet ... only to discover that his Badass-sounding 'Cybernetics Division' is traffic control.
+- Names to Run Away from Really Fast: Subverted when Kryten tries to sound tough with the name Jake Bullet ... only to discover that his Badass-sounding 'Cybernautics Division' is traffic control.

 - Nightmare of Normality: The lion's share of the episode, featuring the crew being reduced from their almost semi-heroic roles to a bunch of even more dysfunctional gamers.

 - Non-Indicative Name: Jake Bullet, the kind of name you'd think is some sort of Cowboy Cop, is actually in traffic control.
 Lampshaded in-universe.